moosh223/epsile/README.md

 Features
 ---
-Compared to Omegle, epsile isn't close to it in features
+Compared to ShamChat or Omegle, ShamClone isn't close to it in features
 * You can chat with another stranger.
 If there is no other stranger you'll have to wait.
 * If you don't have the tab focused you'll get a popup if someone sends you a message.
 * URLs in chat messages are clickable, and opens in a new tab when clicked.
 Don't click on links from strangers you don't trust!
 * If you start your message with "/me " you will send an action.
 An example is if you write "/me ate a cookie" it will look like "*** Stranger ate a cookie" for the stranger.
+* You can name yourself and have your name appear on the strangers chat log

 TODO
 ---